chungpq16/test-huggingface/README.md

 Set `VERIFY_SSL=false` in your `.env` file for development environments.

-### Tool Calling Issues
+### Tool Calling

-The agent uses a simple pattern-matching approach for tool calling.
-Make sure your LLM endpoint supports basic text generation (doesn't need advanced function calling).
+The agent uses intelligent pattern matching to detect when to use tools.
+This approach works with any LLM endpoint and doesn't require special function calling support.
+The agent looks for phrases like:

+- Greetings → Uses hello tool
+- Weather queries → Uses weather tool
+- Math expressions → Uses calculator tool

 ### Debug Logging